Migrate Existing Webhooks to Outpost

 -

-Streamlined infrastructure & operations
+Streamlined infrastructure and operations

 Eliminate the need for API gateways, load balancers, HTTP consumers, and other infrastructure components, reducing maintenance overhead.